 INCIR AGACI KAHVESI

-While the food isn’t the best in Istanbul, it’s worth visiting the city’s most colorful restaurant.
+While this isn’t the best food in Istanbul, it’s worth visiting the city’s most colorful restaurant.
 Incir Agaci Kahvesi sits appropriately in the Balat neighborhood – when you see the rainbow staircase, you’ll know you’ve arrived.
-(NEIGHBORHOOD: Balat)

 SEVEL HILLS RESTAURANT